vincenthphung/direct-rep/journals/aaryan_mittal.md

 ## November 7, 2022 (Monday)

 We decided upon our group Project idea and name.
-We decided to work upon a web application that auto generates letters through OpenAI API and sends it to representatives accoding to the users zipcode through Google Civics API.
+We decided to work upon a web application that auto generates letters through OpenAI API and sends it to representatives according to the users zipcode through Google Civics API.

 ## November 8, 2022 (Tuesday)

-We desiged the wireframes for our web applications and had effective discussions for the models and design for our web application.
+We designed the wireframes for our web applications and had effective discussions for the models and design for our web application.

 ## November 9, 2022 (Wednesday)